vehicle-lang/tutorial/exercises/Chapter 2. Getting Started/mnist-robustness/README.md

 # MNIST robustness example

 This file is a (semi-complete) example of a specification for the widely studied adversarial robustness problem.
+The specification states that any small small pertubation to the input, e.g. adjusting a few pixels, should not significantly change the output of the network.
+Although the example we consider here is specialised to image classification with MNIST data set, it should be relatively easy to tweak it to work with other domains.

-If you are familiar with proofs of robustness already, your job will be to complete the specification.
+If you are familiar with proofs of robustness already, your job will be to complete the missing lines in the provided (incomplete) specification (file `mnist-robustness.vcl`).
 If you are not familiar with the subject, please study this chapter:  https://vehicle-lang.github.io/tutorial/#Proving Neural Network Robustness

-If you want to check your solution, you can find a complete Vehicle spec for this exercise in the "examples" section on the [tutorial page](https://github.com/vehicle-lang/tutorial).
-However, we recommend that, as a challenge, you try to solve this exercise using only the code available for the ACAS Xu spec.
+If you want to check your solution, you can find a complete Vehicle spec for this exercise in the "examples" section on the [tutorial page](https://github.com/vehicle-lang/tutorial), in the code accompanying Chapter 3.
+Robustness.
+However, we recommend that, as a challenge, you firsttry to solve this exercise using only the code available for the ACAS Xu spec.

-At a high-level the specification states that any small small pertubation to the input, e.g. adjusting a few pixels, should not significantly change the output of the network.

-Although this example is specialised to image classification, in particular to the MNIST dataset, it should be relatively easy to tweak to other domains.

 This folder contains the following files:

 - `mnist-classifier.onnx` - the neural network used to implement the controller.

-- `mnist-robustness.vcl` - the specification describing the desired behaviour.
+- `mnist-robustness.vcl` - the specification describing the desired behaviour (with wholes left for you to complete).

 - `t2-images.idx` - a dataset of input images.
 Doubles between 0.0 and 1.0 inclusive.